 The final option is also under the family umbrella.
 This could be relatives / good friends that live out of state and have offered to board your child while they attend school.

-I think this always sounds like a good idea but think very wisely on this decision.
+I think this always sounds like a good idea but think very wisely about this decision.
 Financially it’s probably much cheaper but emotionally it’s not generally a viable decision.

-Is you child going to fit in to this family dynamic?
+Is your child going to fit into this family dynamic?
 Will they be seen as a free babysitter?

 Are you going to pay, and if so how do you decide on an appropriate fee?
 Is your child going to be able to come and go as they please?